sulimanbadour1/betteraskpdf/README.md

 npx drizzle-kit push:pg
 ```

-- To see the live data base it'll open a local host : 4983.
+- To see the live data base it'll open a local host port : 4983.

 ```bash
 npx drizzle-kit studio